nebiolabs/primer_monitor/DATA_SERVER.md

 ## Data Server File Paths

-For the purposes of this section, we will leave off the domain of the IGV data server for clarity (e.g. a path below of `<organism taxid>/misc/tracks.json` indicates a full URL of `<IGV data server URL>/<organism taxid>/misc/tracks.json`).
+For the purposes of this section, we will leave off the domain of the IGV data server for clarity (e.g. a path below of `<organism taxid>/config/tracks.json` indicates a full URL of `<IGV data server URL>/<organism taxid>/config/tracks.json`).

 Primer Monitor expects the data files hosted by the data server to be at the following paths:

-### Metadata
+### Configuration

+* `<organism taxid>/defaults.json`: A JSON file containing a key "tracks", with a value of a list of the internal names of the primer sets to select by default on initial page load.

-* `<organism taxid>/misc/tracks.json`: A JSON file with key-value pairs mapping the internal name of a primer set (used in URLs), to the name a user should see on the site (e.g. `"ARTIC_v4": "ARTIC v4"`).
+* `<organism taxid>/config/tracks.json`: A JSON file with key-value pairs mapping the internal name of a primer set (used in URLs), to the name a user should see on the site (e.g. `"ARTIC_v4": "ARTIC v4"`).
 The list of available primer sets is also obtained from the list of key-value pairs in this file.

-* `<organism taxid>/misc/defaults.json`: A JSON file containing a key "tracks", with a value of a list of the internal names of the primer sets to select by default on initial page load.

-* `<organism taxid>/misc/lineage_sets.json`: A JSON file with key-value pairs mapping the internal name of a lineage set (used in URLs), to the name a user should see on the site (e.g. `"BA.2": "BA.2.*"`).
+* `<organism taxid>/config/lineage_sets.json`: A JSON file with key-value pairs mapping the internal name of a lineage set (used in URLs), to the name a user should see on the site (e.g. `"BA.2": "BA.2.*"`).
 The list of available lineage sets is also obtained from the list of key-value pairs in this file.